 Women's Bible Study

-We meet weekly on Thursday mornings 9:30-10:30am, in the Session Room.
-This year’s study is An Abiding Hope:The Presence of God in Exodus and Deuteronomy, from the 2013-2014 Horizon’s Bible Study.
+We meet weekly on Thursday mornings 9:30-10:30am in the Session Room.
+This year’s study is Reconciling Paul: A Contemporary Study of 2 Corininthians from the 2014-2015 Horizon’s Bible Study.
+The classes will be led by Taff Silliman, Sally Swihart, and Luci Foltz.
 It does not matter how much/little you know about Scripture.
 This is an opportunity to grow, question, wrestle, and learn together.
 We welcome all perspectives!
 Women of all ages are encouraged to attend.
 Nursery care is available.

 Members meet in Zip-Code clusters for restaurant meals and fellowship.
 Watch the bulletin announcements for dates and times of this popular activity.

 All Women interested in enhancing their faith through reading and discussion are invited to attend Table Talk.
 Table Talk I meets in the Session Room at 10:00am on Wednesdays.
 Table Talk II meets Wednesdays at 2:30pm in Room 306.
 For more information please contact Jean Linville, 486-4181 or firstname.lastname@example.org.

 Advent and Lenten Series